DanielGilchrist/tanda_cli/README.md

 # Goes through each week of your roster to find your working hours (makes `time_worked` much more accurate)
 tanda_cli regular_hours determine

-# displays your regular hours for the week
+# Displays your regular hours for the week
 tanda_cli regular_hours display

 # Set the mode to run commands in